Astronomy Camp

 Large Telescopes

-Perhaps the most unique aspect of the University of Arizona Astronomy Camp is the availability of large research telescopes under dark Arizona skies.
-You can learn more about each of the telescopes we use routinely by selecting one of the following links.
+Perhaps the most unique aspect of Astronomy Camp is the availability of large research telescopes under dark Arizona skies.
+You can learn more about each of the telescopes we use by selecting one of the following links.

 Direct Imaging

-• Photon-counting aperture OPTEC SSP-3 photometer, for all telescopes
+• Photon-counting OPTEC SSP-3 photometer, for all telescopes

 • A Day Star hydrogen-alpha filter for observing prominences, flares, granulation, and general activity on the Sun.
 Its bandwidth is 0.6 Angstroms.
 It can be used on the 12-inch LX-200 telescope or separately on an 8-inch Celestron telescope.

-• A Coronado Instruments Ca K filter for observing solar magnetic activity.
+• A Coronado Instruments Calcium-K filter for observing solar magnetic activity.

-• A Sun Gun for directly imaging the Sun in broad-band visible light.
+• A homemade Sun Gun for directly imaging the Sun in broad-band visible light.

 • A classic Questar 3.5-inch telescope for solar imaging.